Garland v. Cannon: Attorney General Accuses Judge of a ‘Basic Mistake’ in Dismissal of Trump Case

 AP/Susan Walsh

-Attorney General Garland at the Justice Department August 11, 2022.
-It is alleged that he has deliberately slow-walked the Hunter Biden investigations.
+Attorney General Garland at the Department of Justice, August 11, 2022.
 AP/Susan Walsh

 Attorney General Garland’s combative defense, on national television, of his hiring of Special Counsel Jack Smith signals that the Department of Justice is set to go full tilt to convict President Trump for his alleged crimes at Mar-a-Lago.